Community Impact & Global Connection

 Bright Christmas is our annual churchwide Christmas project - great for singles/families/classes/mission groups.

 Each year we gather a list of 40 or more families in Winston-Salem who are in need and will receive food boxes.
+To recommend a family in need, please fill out the Bright Christmas Family Request Form and return it to the office.

 A list of needed food items is printed, and each Sunday Bible Study class is asked to bring a specific item.
 Persons who are not enrolled in Sunday Bible Study, but want to take part, may choose any item on the list.
 The church provides a 3 lb. ham and 5 lbs. of flour for each family.
+Click here to access the Bright Christmas Assignment List.

 Food items are brought to Fellowship Hall A on the specified Sunday morning in December, and volunteers assemble the boxes during the Sunday Bible Study hour.
 Then, members help with the deliveries that afternoon.
 Each person/group is given a box, a name and phone number, and a city map with directions.